-- think about the things you’re gifted at and find a way to use them (even at home)
+- Think about the things that you are gifted at and find a way to use them (even at home).

-- read your Bible, pray, and think about things outside child rearing
+- Read your Bible, pray, and think about things outside of child rearing.

-- try to make the most of interactions with others outside your life stage, this will help keep you grounded and focused on the big picture
+- Make the most of interactions with others outside your home.
+This will help keep you grounded and focused on the big picture.

 Motherhood isn’t our identity.